-As evidence, Figure 1 shows the evolution of analysts' expectation of future cash flows for high- and low-resilience1 firms in the spirit of Koren and Peto (2020) in the first panel; and separately for high- and low-levered firms in the second panel.
-From the analysts' point of view, low-resilience firms experienced lower expected cash flows2 than high-resilience firms.
-The first panel suggests that aggregate expectations reflects more the earnings expectation of low-resilience firms, especially before and during the fever period of COVID-19.
-The second panel of Figure 1 provides evidence about the importance of firms' leverage on the evolution of expected earnings.
-This panel exhibits that not only earnings expectations declined more for high-levered firms but also this decline for high-levered firms was persistent and associated with higher oscillations in the following fiscal years.
-This is consistent with much previous evidence that firms with less strong balance sheet experienced greater difficulties during and after the fever period of COVID-19, such as Pettenuzzo et al. (2022) who show how leverage and cash-holdings are related to the performance of firms, especially those with less profitability and lower revenue growth.
+Although the necessity and adequacy of workplace resilience are fully investigated by Daadmehr (2024) using several empirical evidence, Figure 1 shows the evolution of analysts' expectation of future cash flows for high- and low-resilience firms in the spirit of Koren and Peto (2020) in the first panel.
+They propose a proxy called "affected share" to show to what extent businesses rely on human interaction.
+From the analysts' point of view, low-resilience firms experienced lower expected cash flows than high-resilience firms.
+The first panel reveals that aggregate expectations reflect more the earnings expectation of lowresilience firms, especially before and during the fever period of COVID-19, and suggests that workplace resilience can be potentially an important source of heterogeneity in firms' expected cash flows.

+Although this type of resilience accords with the pandemic type of crisis and shows to what extent firms can survive when their productivity is affected by human loss (Koren and Peto, 2020), the financial status of firms may provide a kind of flexibility for firms to handle additional production costs.
+On top of all the evidence provided by Daadmehr (2024), the second panel of Figure 1 shows analysts' expectations of future cash flows separately for high- and low-levered firms and provides evidence about the importance of capital structure and firms' leverage on the evolution of expected earnings.
+This panel exhibits that not only did earnings expectations decline more for high-levered firms but also this decline for high-levered firms was persistent and associated with higher oscillations in the following fiscal years.
+This is consistent with much previous evidence that firms with less strong balance sheets experienced greater difficulties during and after the fever period of COVID-19, such as Pettenuzzo et al. (2022) who show how leverage and cash-holdings are related to the performance of firms, especially those with less profitability and lower revenue growth.

-1Term "resilience" without mentioning its type, refers to workplace intuition of resilience.
+&lt;sup>2Term "resilience" without mentioning its type, refers to workplace intuition of resilience.

-2This paper considers analysts' earnings expectation as a proxy for future cash flows, following Daadmehr (2024), Landier and Thesmar (2020).
+&lt;sup>3This paper considers analysts' earnings expectation as a proxy for future cash flows, following Daadmehr (2024), Landier and Thesmar (2020).